-If you’ve set up and run ads on Google, chances are you’ve come across their automated bidding strategies.
-Unlike manual bidding, which allows you to manually set a bid for each product within your Google shopping campaign, automated bidding does just as the name suggests: it helps you automate your shopping campaigns and lets Google set bids for each campaign, depending on the campaign’s goals.
+Unlike manual bidding, which allows you to manually set a bid for each product within your Google ad campaigns, automated (or smart) bidding does just as the name suggests: it allows you to automate your campaigns and lets Google set bids depending on the campaign’s goals.

 We’ve implemented automated bidding for many of our clients.
 While Google’s smart bidding doesn’t make sense for every client, we’ve seen great success with it for many.